-And no experts no knowledge seems to generate (implausibly) skeptical consequences regarding our non-moral beliefs.
-For instance, Jason Decker and Daniel Groll have argued that no experts no knowledge entails that neither we nor evolutionary biologists know that the earth is millions of years old.
-Because we and evolutionary biologists disagree with young earth creationists not only about the age of the earth but also about who counts as an expert about the age of the earth.
-Young earthers believe that their pastors are the experts when it comes to the age of the earth, and we believe that evolutionary biologists are the experts when it comes to the age of the earth.
+And No Experts No Knowledge seems to generate (implausibly) skeptical consequences regarding our non-moral beliefs.
+For instance, Jason Decker and Daniel Groll have argued that No Experts No Knowledge entails that neither we nor evolutionary biologists know that the earth is millions of years old.
+Because we and evolutionary biologists disagree with young earth creationists not only about the age of the earth but also about who counts as an expert about the age of earth.
+Young earthers believe that their pastors are the experts when it comes to the age of the earth and we believe that evolutionary biologists are the experts when it comes to the age of the earth.
 And there is no independent check that we can refer to that justifies us in believing that evolutionary biologists are the real experts when it comes to the age of the earth.
-Because all of the evidences that might seem to show that evolutionary biologists are the real experts when it comes to the age of the earth, such as the fossil record, are consistent with the views of some young earth pastors who believe that this evidence, such as the fossil record, is a misleading evidence that was planted by God.
-And if no experts no knowledge entails that neither we nor evolutionary biologists know that the earth is millions of years old, then the expertise argument does not establish that conciliationism leads to epistemological moral skepticism but not epistemological nonmoral skepticism as it aims to.36 (And the fact that the expertise arguments entails no experts no knowledge and no experts no knowledge has such general epistemologically skeptical consequences seems to undermine the expertise argument).37
+Because all of the evidence that might seem to show that evolutionary biologists are the real experts when it comes to the age of the earth, such as the fossil record, is consistent with the views of some young earth pastors who believe that this evidence, such as the fossil record, is misleading evidence that was planted by God.
+And if No Experts No Knowledge entails that neither we nor evolutionary biologists know that the earth is millions of years old, then the expertise argument does not establish that conciliationism leads to epistemological moral skepticism but not epistemological non-moral skepticism as it aims to.36 (And the fact that the expertise arguments entails No Experts No Knowledge and No Experts No Knowledge has such general epistemologically skeptical consequences seems to undermine the expertise argument).37